Research in Psychological and Brain Sciences

-The Department of Psychology is actively engaged in vibrant research initiatives to advance the science and practice of psychology.
+The Department of Psychological and Brain Sciences is actively engaged in vibrant research initiatives to advance the science and practice of psychology.
 Faculty publish widely, are featured in national and international media, and have won major research awards from premier research bodies including the National Institutes of Health (NIH) and the National Science Foundation (NSF).
-The faculty, along with their teams of undergraduates, graduate students, research staff and postdoctoral fellows, is involved in a wide range of exciting research projects, much of which falls into the following categories: forensic psychology, health psychology, cognitive neuroscience, psychopathology, neuropsychology, psychotherapy process and outcome, pediatric and child psychology and developmental psychology.
-For example:

 Research opportunities exist for students at every level in the Department of Psychological and Brain Sciences.
 From the first-year STAR Scholars program to research assistantships and co-ops, undergraduate research is integral to the intellectual life of the department.
 Graduate students receive training and mentorship in assigned faculty labs and often co-author peer-reviewed publications with faculty.

 RESEARCH LABS AND FACILITIES